 The Committee may grant stock bonus awards to such persons eligible under the Plan as the Committee may select from time to time.
 Stock bonus awards shall be granted at such times, in such amounts and under such other terms and conditions as the Committee shall determine.
 Shares granted pursuant to a stock bonus shall vest as determined by the Committee.
-Except as otherwise provided in the award agreement, a grantee shall forfeit the right to receive all shares not previously vested, if any, at such time as the grantee is no longer employed by, or serving as a director of, or rendering consulting or advisory services to, us or one of our parents or subsidiaries.
+Except as otherwise provided in the award agreement, a grantee shall forfeit the right to receive all shares not previously vested, if any, at such time as the grantee is no longer employed by, or serving as a director of, or rendering consulting or advisory services to, us.